Three tips on building an emergency fund

 It is very important that you do not commingle your emergency funds with any existing bank account.
 While you want to have the funds accessible in an emergency, it should not be readily available where you become tempted to borrow from it during a period of financial stress, since chances are that it will not be reinstituted.
 Some good ways to avoid touching this money, except for a true emergency, is to put it in a short term low risk investment vehicle like a money market fund or bond fund.
 You can also keep this money in an online account, or an account that is not linked to your debit card.

-As we all work our way through the COVID-19 pandemic, and all the uncertainties of this past year, it is more important than ever that you prioritize this emergency fund.
 Consider using some of the monies received from the American Rescue Plan to set aside for this emergency fund.

 About Tanya